AndreaRene/Horiseon_accessibility_refactoring/README.md

 ![An image depicting a mock up of the page.](./assets/module-1-mock-up.png)

-### Deployed application: (url)
+### Deployed application

-This is the site with refactored code and matching resemblance/functionality to the original.
+[This is the site](https://andrearene.github.io/Module_1_Challenge/) with refactored code and matching resemblance/functionality to the original.

 ## Acknowledgments